MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-communication-strategy.md

 ### Scenario A: Use Viva Connections as a gateway to employee experiences

 >[!NOTE]
->**Viva Connections is not available for enterprise customers yet.** Viva Connections is one of four [Microsoft Viva](https://www.microsoft.com/microsoft-viva) modules that will be come available to all customers at the end of the summer in 2021.
+> Viva Connections is in Public preview and will become more widely available to customers this Fall.
+[Viva Connections](/viva-connections-overview) is one of four [Microsoft Viva](https://www.microsoft.com/microsoft-viva) modules.

 **Goals:** You need to engage, inform, and connect thousands of frontline workers while in the field on a mobile device.
 The goal is to streamline and target experiences from across SharePoint, Microsoft Teams, Yammer, and Stream into one curated and branded employee experience.
 <br>